arumugasundar/stock-analyzer-api/README.md

 # Time-Series Stock Analyzer (Backend)

-This is a fastAPI based backend application responsible for processing excel file along with paramters to perform computations on time-series data
+This is a fastAPI based backend application responsible for processing excel file along with parameters to perform computations on time-series data

 ## 🛠️ Technology Stack